 The bilateral exchange of visits is intensive.
 Federal President Frank-Walter Steinmeier visited Colombia in February 2019.
+Foreign Minister Heiko Maas visited Colombia as part of his Latin America trip end of April/beginning of May.
 The new Colombian Foreign Minister, Carlos Holmes Trujillo, visited Berlin in November 2018, when he opened a conference on Colombia at the Federal Foreign Office together with Federal Foreign Minister Maas.
 Since April 2015, Tom Koenigs has been serving as Envoy of the Foreign Minister to the Colombian Peace Process.

 Economy and development cooperation

 Germany is Colombia’s largest trading partner in the European Union, with bilateral trade amounting to 2.35 billion euros in 2017.

 A number of major German companies have their own production facilities in Colombia.

 The most important economic and development cooperation agreements in place between Colombia and Germany are:

 - trade agreement of 9 November 1957

 - capital protection agreement of 8 April 1962

 - Agreement on the Avoidance of Double Taxation on Profits Derived from the Operation of Ships and Aircraft of 10 September 1968